irenapopova/would-you-rather-react/README.md

 # Would You Rather

 Would You Rather is a
-responsive and mobile-ready polling game that presents the user with a series of questions.
+responsive a polling game that presents the user with a series of questions.

 It's built with React, Redux, React Router, & Redux Thunk.